jamcha-aa/Annin/README.md

 https://jamcha-aa.github.io/Annin

-Annin (杏仁) is a simple editor made with [mavonEditor](https://github.com/hinesboy/mavonEditor/).
+Annin (杏仁) is a simple online editor made with [mavonEditor](https://github.com/hinesboy/mavonEditor/).

 Annin supports Markdown format and its preview.

-This application does not collect any data.
+This editor does not collect or store any data.
 Everytime you click "save" icon or `Ctrl + s`, texts are downloaded as `2019-05-01-00-00-00.md`.

 The window of Annin is fixed with 740 x 500 for my chromebook (its resolution is only 1366 x 768).

+If you want "find & replace," use [Find & Replace for Text Editing](https://find-and-replace-f6588.firebaseapp.com/) extension.

 ### Reference
 - [mavonEditor](https://github.com/hinesboy/mavonEditor/)